peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 3. Personal RSS reader at `feed.demin.dev`.
 4. VPN exit node, that makes me look like a Google Cloud server 🤪
 5. Cloud backup server (the unreliable kind, because there's no redundancy).

+Similar experience is available through some companies, but having it hosted on my VM feels empowering.
+I wish more people played with such internet presence.